Winners and losers of Jeremy Hunt’s 2023 Autumn Statement

 Higher-rate taxpayers and those close to the threshold

 The freeze on income tax thresholds has combined with wage rises to drag many more workers into higher tax bands.
-No respite is expected from Mr Hunt today.
+No respite came from Mr Hunt today.

 Bereaved families